Adderall Detox Centers

 Adderall is a popular treatment for attention deficit hyperactivity disorder, attention deficit disorder, and narcolepsy.
 Its help thousands of people overcome this devastating disease.
 Unfortunately, it is also highly addictive and easy to abuse.

 Even the Adderall that doctors prescribe is dangerous, if you are not taking it as instructed.
 Some people take Adderall without a prescription because they believe that it helps them concentrate.
 Due to its addictive nature, those that try this often find themselves hopelessly addicted to it.
 When this happens, treatment is required.
-To find a comprehensive treatment program, call 800-405-2627.
+To find a comprehensive treatment program, call 800-315-1376 (Who Answers?).

 What is Adderall Detox?

 According to MedlinePlus, a service of the National Library of Medicine, detox is defined as the withdrawal of a substance such as Adderall in a supportive environment.
 Withdrawal is extremely difficult but detoxification in a supportive environment is a much easier thing to do.
 This is why it is important to seek treatment for your addiction or dependence.

 What are the Symptoms of Adderall Withdrawal and Detox?

 Unfortunately, Adderall has a number of both common and serious side effects.
 These side effects appear within 24 hours of discontinuing your Adderall use.
 According to the Department of Health, the symptoms of Adderall withdrawal include:

 - Insomnia or hypersomulance

 - Decreased movement

 - General lack of motivation